percona/pmm/docs/how-to/configure.md

 ### DBaaS

-A read-only setting that shows whether DBaaS features are activated on this server.
+Enables DBaaS features on this server.

 > <b style="color:goldenrod">Caution</b> DBaaS functionality is a technical preview that must be turned on with a server feature flag.
 See [DBaaS](../setting-up/server/dbaas.md).